Azure-Samples/media-services-dotnet-encode-live-stream-with-ams-clear/README.md

 # Encode and Deliver a Live Stream with Azure Media Services v2 using .NET SDK

+## NOTE

+You can find the latest and most extensive Media Services v3 .NET samples in the [Azure Media Services v3](https://github.com/Azure-Samples/media-services-v3-dotnet) repository.

+## Overview

-The sample shows how to create a channel that receives a single-bitrate live stream and encodes it to multi-bitrate stream.
+The sample in this repo shows how to create a channel that receives a single-bitrate live stream and encodes it to multi-bitrate stream.

 ## Running this sample